jiangDongAHU/rtcve/README.md

 * Input 0 : exit the program
 * Input 1 : real-time encryption using PLCM.
-* input 2 : encryption and decryption using PLCM (there may exist some delay).
+* input 2 : encryption and decryption using PLCM (there could be some delay).
 * Input 3 : real-time encryption using LASM.
-* input 4 : encryption and decryption using LASM (there may exist some delay).
+* input 4 : encryption and decryption using LASM (there could be some delay).